open-contracting/kingfisher-summarize/docs/logging.rst

 ocdskingfisher.views.cli
-  An ``INFO``-level message whenever a CLI command is run, by a user or by `cron <https://en.wikipedia.org/wiki/Cron>`__. ocdskingfisher.views.config
+  An ``INFO``-level message whenever a CLI command is run, by a user or by `cron <https://en.wikipedia.org/wiki/Cron>`__. ocdskingfisher.views.add-view
-  An ``WARN``-level message if there was a problem loading the config. ocdskingfisher.views.add-view
   An ``INFO``-level message from the add-view command. ocdskingfisher.views.delete-view